Expert Point of View: Jacqueline C. Barrientos, MD, MS

 Jacqueline C. Barrientos, MD, MS

-DISCLOSURE: Dr. Barrientos has received honoraria from Janssen; has served in a consulting or advisory role for AbbVie, AstraZeneca, BeiGene, Genentech, Gilead Sciences, Innate Pharma, and Pharmacyclics; and has received institutional research funding from AstraZeneca, Oncternal Therapeutics, and Pharmacyclics.
+DISCLOSURE: Dr. Barrientos has received honoraria from Janssen; has served as a consultant or advisor to AbbVie, AstraZeneca, BeiGene, Genentech, Gilead Sciences, Innate Pharma, and Pharmacyclics; and has received institutional research funding from AstraZeneca, Oncternal Therapeutics, and Pharmacyclics.